 Figure 3: Time trace of BC measurements at SMEAR III station for each wavelength channel of the CEPAS instrument.
 Figure also shows BC concentration from two filter-based photometers (AE33 and MAAP) for comparison.
-The concentration for AE33 is taken from the BC6 channel, measured at 880 nm.
 All traces are 1-hour averages.

-180 3.2 Field measurement of ambient BC
+3.2 Field measurement of ambient BC

 Figure 3 shows the CEPAS measurement from SMEAR III station, presented as BC concentration.
 The absorption values were converted to mass concentration by dividing with mass absorption cross section, using values 6.6, 8.1 and 9.5 m2/g for the red, green and blue channels, respectively.
-The value for the red channel is the same that is used with the MAAP at the wavelength 637 nm and the other two are scaled from it assuming an absorption Ångström exponent of 1.
-The CEPAS

-- 185 measurement was also corrected for particle losses.
+The value for the red channel is the same that is used with the MAAP at the wavelength 637 nm and the other two are scaled from it assuming an aerosol Ångström exponent of 1.
+The CEPAS measurement was also corrected for particle losses.
 The particle transmission from the input of the field prototype to the output of the CEPAS cell was measured to be approximately a constant 0.7 for particles up to 500 nm (details are described in the Appendix B), and the BC concentration measured with CEPAS at the air quality station was corrected by dividing the results with this transmission.
 The concentrations are shown as 1-hour averages.
-The results show excellent agreement with concentrations measured with two filter-based photometers (MAAP, Thermo-Scientific and AE33, Aerosol Magee - 190 Scientific) that were operating on the station during the measurement period.
+The results show excellent agreement with concentrations measured with two filter-based photometers (MAAP, Thermo-Scientific and AE33, Aerosol Magee Scientific) that were operating on the station during the measurement period.
 Overall, the reference instruments show slightly larger concentrations compared to CEPAS, which is a typical result when comparing filter-based photometers and photoacoustic instruments (Arnott et al., 2003; Davies et al., 2019; Schnaiter et al., 2023; Zhao et al., 2020).
 The deviation is usually accounted for uncertainty in the filter corrections, such as the multiple scattering correction.
-The two reference instruments can be seen to deviate from each other as well, but it should be noted that the values used here are direct - 195 readings from the instruments, without using any site-specific corrections, and used here more to illustrate the excellent correlation rather than accuracy.
+The two reference instruments can be seen to deviate from each other as well, but it should be noted that the values used here are direct readings from the instruments, without using any site-specific corrections, and used here more to illustrate the excellent correlation rather than accuracy.
 At several occasions, the blue and green CEPAS channels deviate from the red channel and the other instruments for short periods, appearing as sharp peaks in the data.
 These are mostly related to fast changes in the NO2 concentration, which the background subtraction was not fast enough to compensate for, since the background is only updated approximately every two minutes.
-We did not observe major variations in the ratio between the three channels throughout the measurement, suggesting no significant changes in the absorption Ångström exponent over the measurement period (see appendix C for details).
+We did not observe major variations in the ratio between the three channels throughout the measurement, suggesting no significant changes in the absorption Ångström exponent over the measurement period.